ItsTheNumberH/Town-Of-H/README.md

 [PhasmoFireGod](https://twitch.tv/PhasmoFireGod) - Button Art.\
 [TheOtherRoles](https://github.com/Eisbison/TheOtherRoles) - For the inspiration of the Child Modifier and Spy roles.
 [Town-Of-Us-R](https://github.com/eDonnes124/Town-Of-Us-R) - For the continuation of Town Of Us and the Grenadier role.
+[Town-Of-Moss](https://github.com/Koke1024/Town-Of-Moss) - For inspiration of the Freezer, and Puppeteer roles.
+[Town-Of-Us Anusien](https://github.com/Anusien/Town-Of-Us) - For inspiration of the Framer role.

 [Essentials](https://github.com/DorCoMaNdO/Reactor-Essentials) - For created custom game options.\
 v1.0.3 uses [Essentials](https://github.com/DorCoMaNdO/Reactor-Essentials) directly.\